o3de/community/README.md

-# foundation
+# O3DE Foundation Resources

-Open 3D Engine Foundation
+Foundation related resources like charters and code of conducts.

 ## Table of Contents